Accredited vs non-accredited certification: why does it matter?

 Why does accreditation matter?

 Accreditation is crucial when there are legal or contractual requirements to be compliant with a standard like ISO 27001.
-You cannot expect customers and suppliers to accept a statement claiming the service or product is “ISO 27001 Compliant” without proof to back it up.
+You cannot expect customers and suppliers to accept a statement claiming your organisation is “ISO 27001 Compliant” without proof to back it up.

 If you’re providing a product or service and claim to be compliant, there can be damaging consequences if this turns out to be false.
 You would be in breach of contract, so you would need to disclose this with the customer or supplier and there could be legal consequences.